galaxyproject/galaxy-hub/src/gcc/hosting/index.md

 # When should we start talking?

 GCCs are big, with over 200 participants, running over 6 days, and featuring a lot of different events and formats.
 It takes a while to get everything lined up.
-Given that we need a large room and several little ones, it is best to get those reserved at least 18 months in advance, and more if possible.  **Therefore the best time to start talking is *at least* 20 months before the conference.**
+Given that we need a large room and several little ones, it is best to get those reserved at least 18 months in advance, and more if possible.  **Ideally, the best time to start talking is *at least* 20 months before the conference.**

 # Let's talk